Kakori conspiracy: Action

-One lawyer, Ahmad Ali, who was a passenger, had got down to see his wife in the women's compartment and was killed by a bullet fired by Manmathnath Gupta.
+One lawyer, Ahmad Ali, who was a passenger, had got down to see his wife in the women's compartment and was killed by a bullet fired by Manmath Nath Gupta.
 This escalated the case to manslaughter.
 Following the incident, the British administration started an intense manhunt and arrested several of the revolutionaries who were members or part of the HRA.
-Their leader, Ram Prasad Bismil was arrested at Shahjahanpur on 26 October 1925, and Ashfaqullah Khan was arrested on 7 December 1926 at Delhi.
+Their leader, Ram Prasad Bismil was arrested in Shahjahanpur on 26 October 1925 and Ashfaqulla Khan was arrested on 7 December 1926 in Delhi.

 Arrests

 Forty people were arrested from all over India.
 Their names (with the place and date of arrest) are: